DCS-training/Digital-Method-of-the-Month/DMM Docs/GIS.md

 ## Easy Pitfalls

-- Easier interfaces have made a lot of things possible even if with
 - Chose the wrong RS
 - Topology errors (mostly if importing data from other systems as CAD)
 - Move Project on different PC